Eligibility Criteria for ADAP's Programs

 Protection and Advocacy for Persons with Developmental Disabilities

-To be eligible under the PADD program, an individual must have a developmental disability, which is defined by federal law as a severe, chronic mental or physical disability which occurs before the age of 22 and seriously limits that person's ability to function in at least three of the following major life activities:
+To be eligible under the PADD program, an individual must have a developmental disability which is defined as a severe, chronic disability of an individual that

 - Learning